-Tribulus Terrestris also known as puncturevine is a tropical plant that is grown in many parts of the world, including Europe, Africa, Asia, and America.
+Tribulus Terrestris also is known as puncturevine is a tropical plant that is grown in many parts of the world, including Europe, Africa, Asia, and America.
 It has often been used in traditional folk medicine for boosting testosterone levels.
 Some studies have also suggested the herb can be helpful in this regard, but there has not been a consensus on this among researchers.
 The leaves, fruits, or roots of the plant are used to make tea or as an ingredient in some over-the-counter medications or supplements.
 Doses should not exceed 250 mg three times a day to avoid unpleasant side effects.

-A common current in Mediterranean and Indian cuisine, fenugreek is one plant which you may find helpful if you are having a problem of low testosterone.
+A common current in Mediterranean and Indian cuisine, fenugreek is one plant that you may find helpful if you are having a problem with low testosterone.
 The reason for this is that it contains certain active compounds.
 These compounds enhance the activity of some enzymes that help to raise testosterone levels.
 Fenugreek seeds can be ground and used as a spice, while the leaves make a potent herb as well.

 Horny Goat Weed

 Also known as horny goat weed or epimedium, this herb has been used in Chinese folk medicine since time immemorial for dealing with sexual health issues.
 You may be wondering why it is also called the ‘horny’ goat weed.
 This was supposed because goats were observed to become more active sexually after consuming it.
 The active substance in the weed is a flavonoid known as icariin, which acts in a similar manner as testosterone when ingested.
 Goat weed improves the levels of nitrous oxide in the body and enhances the flow of blood to sexual organs.
 The Chinese used it to treat impotence and to raise testosterone levels.